-We produce key information and resources to boost decision-making on a specific scale.
-We contribute to a robust public policy framework aimed to promote sustainable land-use planning.
-We work with the institutions to create guidelines that help local governments preserve Ecuador’s biodiversity.
-We do this on two focal strategies:
+We produce key information and resources to boost decision-making on a specific scale, in order to contribute to a robust public policy framework aimed to promote sustainable land-use planning.
+We also work with the institutions to create guidelines that help local governments preserve Ecuador’s biodiversity.
+This is developed on two focal strategies:

 - An indigenous policy shaped by the participation of the communities and designed for the integral management of their territories.
-The integration of this policy into local and central government development plans.
+The integration of this policy into local and national government development plans.

 Landscape territorial governance

 Decision-making on a territorial scale requires the adequate integration of national government, local government and local communities’ stakeholders, on a shared space to agree on intervention and implementation strategies.
 This is the definition of sustainable and collective landscape governance.

 TNC works on ethno-zoning maps that will allow communities to negotiate the implementation of possible investment projects within their territories, with this information to be used as a mechanism to face external threats to their territories.
 These efforts are also intended for indigenous peoples to organize and face internal threats such as the expansion of the agricultural frontier.